newche/parati/README.md

 **2. Family index**

 Format: .xlsx with three required columns:
-FamilyIndex — family ID, can be integers or characters (e.g., FAM001) IndividualID — must match a VCF sample column exactly Role — one of F (father), M (mother), C (child)
+FamilyIndex — family ID, can be integers or characters (e.g., FAM001 or 1)
+IndividualID — must match a VCF sample column exactly Role — one of F (father), M (mother), C (child)